Daniel-Edwards56/Team_profile_generator/README.md

 ## Questions

-Check us out on GitHub at Daniel-Edwards56 for any questions or you can email us at danieledwards56m@gmail.com.
+Check us out on GitHub at Daniel-Edwards56 for any questions or you can email us at danieledwards56m@gmail.com

-or